Libyan Desert: Geography

 To the south lie the main mountain ranges, from the Jebel Uweinat (1980 m), on the Libya-Egypt-Sudan border, the Tibesti to the south, on the border with Chad, and the Acacus to the southwest.

-The main oases are Jaghbub and Jalo in east, in Cyrenaica, Kufra in the southeast, and Murzuk in the south, in Fezzan.
+The main oases are Jaghbub and Jalo in the east, in Cyrenaica, Kufra in the southeast, and Murzuk in the south, in Fezzan.
 The sand seas lie in a ring around the border of Libya.
-To the east lies the Calanshio Sand Sea, the western lobe of the Great Sand Sea straddling the Libya-Egypt border, and stretches 800 km from Jaghbub and Jalo in the north to Kufra in the south.
-To the south-east lies the Rebiana Sand Sea, near the border with Sudan.
-To the south west is the Idehan Murzuq, bordering Chad, and to west lies the Idehan Ubari, bordering Algeria.
+To the east lies the Calanshio Sand Sea, the western lobe of the Great Sand Sea straddling the Libya-Egypt border, which stretches 800 km from Jaghbub and Jalo in the north to Kufra in the south.
+To the southeast lies the Rebiana Sand Sea, near the border with Sudan.
+To the southwest is the Idehan Murzuq, bordering Chad, and to west lies the Idehan Ubari, bordering Algeria.
 The sand seas contain dunes up to 512 m in height, and cover approximately one quarter of the total desert region.

 Other features are the Aswad al Haruj (the "Black Desert"), a large circular region of black volcanic shield in the centre of the country, and the Hamada al Hamra (the "Red Desert") a rocky plateau to the west, on the Tunisian border, coloured by iron oxide deposits.
 To the southeast, between Kufra and the Libya-Egypt-Sudan border, lies the Jebel Arkenu, with the associated Arkenu structures, thought to be caused by meteorite strikes.
 North of the Gilf Kebir plateau, among the shallow peripheral dunes of the southern Great Sand Sea, is a field of Libyan desert glass.
 This is thought to be associated with a meteorite impact, marked by the Kebira crater, on the Libya-Egypt border.
 A specimen of the desert glass was used in a piece of Tutankhamun's ancient jewellery.

 The Libyan Desert is barely populated apart from the modern settlements at oases of the lower Cyrenaica region in southeastern Libya.
 The indigenous population are Bisharin tribe, Mahas, and Berber.
 Where the desert extends into Egypt and no longer in Libya, it is generally known as the "Western Desert".
 The term "Western Desert" contrasts with the Eastern Desert to the east of the Nile River, which lies between the Nile and the Red Sea.

 Climate

-The Libyan desert is said to be one of the least hospitable regions on Earth.
+The Libyan Desert is said to be one of the least hospitable regions on Earth.
 Its climate is surprisingly variable, being hot in summer, with average daytime temperatures of 50 C and above, though this drops rapidly at night.
 In winter, days are cool, with temperatures averaging 27 C, but at night this can drop below freezing, with temperatures of -9 C recorded.
 At these times the formation of hoar frost is not uncommon, and they are known as "White Nights".

 In the north, along the Mediterranean shore, cool onshore winds blow inland, while further south, hot, dry winds, known as Ghibli, blow from the interior, creating blinding sand-storms.
 Periodic droughts are common in the desert, often lasting several years.